How to Save Money by Reducing Your Fuel and Energy Bills

-When replacing electrical items such as cookers, fridges and washing machines always go for the most energy efficient ones that you can afford, they will save you money and save the environment too.
-Using a cooler washing machine cycle than you would normally can save quite a bit of money over a year, modern washing powers are taylor made for use at lower temperatures.
-If you only have a small amount of washing to do, why not think about doing it the old fashioned way?
+When replacing electrical items such as cookers, fridges and washing machines always go for the most energy-efficient ones that you can afford, they will save you money and save the environment too.
+Using a cooler washing machine cycle than you would normally will save quite a bit of money over a year, modern washing powers are tailor-made for use at lower temperatures.
+If you only have a small amount of washing to do, why not think about doing it the old-fashioned way?
 A washing up bowl full of hot soapy water is enough to wash a dozen or more items.

-Drying washing in a tumble dryer can use a surprising amount of energy, if you are lucky enough to live somewhere with a yard or garden then outside line drying is best.
+Drying washing in a tumble dryer can use a surprising amount of energy if you are lucky enough to live somewhere with a yard or garden then outside line drying is best.
 There is nothing like the smell of freshly washed clothes that have been allowed to dry in the fresh air.
-Or use a clothes airer in a warm kitchen or a spare room, it might take a little longer to dry but it costs nothing.
+Or use a drying rack in a warm kitchen or a spare room, it might take a little longer to dry but it costs nothing.

 If you live in a large house shut up the rooms that you rarely use and turn the heating off in them.
-If you always eat in the kitchen or on your lap in front of the TV, and lets face it many of us do, even if we have a nice dinning room, then close up the dinning room.
+If you always eat in the kitchen or on your lap in front of the TV and let's face it many of us do, even if we have a nice dining room, then close up the dining room.
 Shut the spare bedrooms, drain the radiators and forget about them until spring.
 Use your thermostat, it is much better at judging the temperature than you are, you can always turn it up a bit if you feel cold to give the heating a boost.